supertuxkart/stk-website/wiki/Source_control.md

 ### Linux
 `sudo apt install subversion` or equivalent in your distribution of choice.

+After subversion has been installed, there is also the possibility to use a graphical client such as KDEsvn.

 ### Windows
 You can choose between several SVN clients and use whichever works for you, but if you don't know which to choose you can install [TortoiseSVN](https://tortoisesvn.net/downloads.html).

+{% include code_portal %}